jindrichmynarz/dissertation/parts/open_data.md

 ### Open data

 Open data is data that can be accessed equally by people and machines.
-Its definition is grounded in principles that assert what conditions should data meet to achieve legal and technical openness.
+Its definition is grounded in principles that assert what conditions data must meet to achieve legal and technical openness.
 Principles of open data are perhaps best embodied in the Open Definition [@OpenDefinition2015] and the Eight principles of open government data [-@EightPrinciples2007].
 According to the Open Definition's summary, *"open data and content can be freely used, modified, and shared by anyone for any purpose."*^[<http://opendefinition.org>]
 <!-- Legal conditions of open data are usually established via a licence or waiver, such as the Open Data Commons Public Domain Dedication and Licence (ODC PDDL).^[<https://opendatacommons.org/licenses/pddl/1.0>] -->
-Eight principles of open government data draws similar requirements as the Open Definition and adds demands for completeness, primacy, and timeliness.
+The Eight principles of open government data draw similar requirements as the Open Definition and add demands for completeness, primacy, and timeliness.

 Open data is particularly prominent in the public sector, since public sector data is subject to disclosure mandated by law.
 It may be either reactive disclosure, such as upon Freedom of Information requests, or proactive disclosure, such as by publishing open data.